andrey-baranov/rsschool-cv_OLD/cv.md

 ## Code example: ##
-  **Codewars** *Consider an array/list of sheep where some sheep may be missing from their place.
+  **Codewars:** *Consider an array/list of sheep where some sheep may be missing from their place.
 We need a function that counts the number of sheep present in the array (true means present).*
   ```
   function countSheeps(arrayOfSheep) {
   // TODO May the force be with you